resilient-tech/india-compliance-docs/pages/docs/gst-reports/gstr1.md

 Simplify GSTR-1 filing, and file with confidence using the GSTR-1 Beta.

 - **Seamless API Integration:** Effortlessly fetch both unfiled and filed data from the GST Portal for comparison before and after filing GSTR-1.
-Easily upload and reset data and file GSTR-1 as needed, with all actions conveniently accessible in one place..
+Easily upload and reset data and file GSTR-1 as needed, with all actions conveniently accessible in one place.
 - **Comprehensive Overview:** Access to complete overview of Ledger Balances, Transactions, and data as per GST Portal.
 - **Enhanced Control:** Prevent modifications to Sales Invoices once GSTR-1 is filed, ensuring data integrity.